QuickBirdEng/FlippingNotch/README.md

 <img src="https://github.com/jdisho/FlippingNotch/blob/master/Screenshots/notch_stretching.gif" width="40%">

 - To do this, first we have to conform our ViewController to UICollectionViewDelegate and call `scrollViewDidScroll` delegate function.
 In there we write the logic to move the notchView down.
-- The scrollView should scroll until it reaches `the maximum scorolling offset what we want to give`
+- The scrollView should scroll until it reaches `the maximum scrolling offset what we want to give`
 - The bottom constrained of the notchView should be increased while scrolling.
 ``` swift
   extension ViewController: UICollectionViewDelegate {